 In a testament to the “power of good nature,” Fashion Week also contributed to his professional development, when artist Jordan Tordjman stepped on his brand new sneakers at the Off White fashion show.
 Essco says the awkward introduction turned into a beautiful relationship, as Tordjman ended up commissioning the painting that became the cover art.
 It’s a beautiful cover, projecting Essco in a majestic light.

-That majestic light is one that has been cast all over Buffalo this year, as Griselda, who Essco describes as “cool ass older cousins you can’t wait to link with and learn from at the family gatherings.”
+That majestic light is one that has been cast all over Buffalo this year, as Griselda, who Essco describes as “cool ass older cousins you can’t wait to link with and learn from at the family gatherings,” has shown the world their talent with a flurry of gritty albums.

 He also spoke about several female rappers coming up in the city, citing Armani Caesar as a “beautiful entity” that is “undoubtedly Buffalo.”
 But further than Caesar, Griselda’s ‘First Lady’ he spoke on several other rappers that are poppin’ these days.